tez-capital/docs.tez.capital_content/en/tezwatch/tutorials/monitoring-transactions.md

 - Transfers in/out in amounts greater than X but less than Y
 - Notify when balance falls below X

-> If you want to remain anonymous, you can create a new Discord account and join our Discord server using that account.
+> **💡 TIP: Privacy Option:** If you want to remain anonymous, you can create a new Discord account and join our Discord server using that account.
 Then you can DM the TezWatch bot from that account and chat with it in private.

 To get all "sources" and "events" use the `/events` command